nwg-piotr/nwg-shell-config/README.md

 ### nwg-panel & nwg-menu

 have their own config GUI.
 Find the "Panel settings" entry in the Controls menu.
 More info there's in the [panel Wiki](https://github.com/nwg-piotr/nwg-panel/wiki).

-### Restoring defaults

-If you happen to break any of the `preset0-*` files, just delete it, and run the config utility.
-The file will be restored from the default one.
-You may also run `nwg-shell-config -r` to restore all default presets.